What is a credit inquiry?

 You want to review your own credit history

 It’s helpful to check your credit report regularly, especially before you apply for new credit.
 By reviewing your credit history, you can determine if you need to take steps to improve your credit score.
+As mentioned earlier, you can view your credit reports for free once per year from each of the three major credit bureaus: Equifax, Experian, and TransUnion.

 A potential employer wants to know more about you